Why Some Rentals Don’t Cash Flow: The Math Behind It

 Common Missteps That Lead to Negative Cash Flow

-• Buying too high: Paying top dollar leaves less margin for expenses.
+• Buying too high: Paying top dollar leaves less room for repairs, vacancy, and surprises.

-• Skipping maintenance budgeting: Repairs can hit suddenly and hard.
+• Skipping maintenance reserves: Repairs can arrive suddenly and loudly.

 How to Avoid These Pitfalls

 Run all the numbers before buying.
-Use a thorough cash flow calculator that includes mortgage details, taxes, insurance, vacancies, and realistic maintenance reserves.
+Use a thorough calculator that includes the mortgage, taxes, insurance, vacancy, maintenance, leasing costs, and reserves.

 Wrapping Up: Cash Flow Math Is Your Best Friend

-Partnering with a seasoned property management team can also boost your returns by controlling expenses, screening tenants, and keeping properties well maintained.
-When the math works, a rental property isn’t just a home—it’s a steady, income-generating asset.
+Partnering with a seasoned property management team can also support returns by controlling expenses, screening tenants, and keeping properties well maintained.
+When the math works, a rental property is not just a house.
+It is a steady, income-producing asset.

 Ready to sharpen your investment strategy?
 Reach out to Blaze Real Estate.
-We combine local market insight with hands-on property management expertise so your rental portfolio can truly cash flow.
+We combine local market insight with hands-on property management experience so your rental portfolio has a better chance to perform.

 Interlocking gears symbolizing cash flow formula and investment strategy